bralax/gradescope_autograder/README.md

 * A Java source file exists
 * A java source file compiles
-* A java source file is checkstyle compliant
+* A java source file is checkstyle compliant (Two forms)
 * A java source produces a proper standard out (diff test)
 * A java source produces an expected output from a method (comparison method)
 * A java source has a specific method